Sjord/Sjord.github.io/_posts/2018-06-20-type-confusion-in-monstra-cms.md

 ## Probability

-For our hash to be numerical zero, we need one or more zeroes, then an `e`, then all numbers.
+For our hash to be numerical zero, we need one or more zeros, then an `e`, then all numbers.
 Assuming that an MD5 hash is indistinguishable from random, what would be the probability this happens?

 First, let's calculate the case with exactly one zero.
 So the hash starts with `0e`.
 Since each position can have 16 possibilities, there is a one in sixteen chance that a position contains a specific character.
 For two characters, this is one over sixteen times sixteen, or <sup>1</sup>&#8725;<sub>256</sub>.